-- Move your finger across the touchpad to move the cursor. - Press the left(1) and right(3) buttons located on the edge of the touchpad to do selection and execution functions.
+- Move your finger across the touchpad to move the cursor. - Press the left and right buttons located on the edge of the touchpad to do selection and execution functions.
 These two buttons are similar to the left and right buttons on a mouse.
-Tapping on the touchpad produces similar results. - Use the 4-way scroll (2) button (top/bottom/left and right) to scroll a page up, down, left or right.
-This button mimics your cursor pressing on the vertical and horizontal scroll bards of Windows applications.
+Tapping on the touchpad produces similar results.

-Function Left button Right button Center buttons Тар Execute Click twice quickly Tap twice (at the same speed as double-clicking a mouse button) Select Click once Tap once Drag Click and hold, then use finger to drag the cursor on the touchpad Tap twice (at the same speed as double-clicking a mouse button) then hold finger to the touchpad on the second tap and drag the cursor Access context menu Click once Scroll Click and hold the up/ down/ left/ right
+Function Left button Right button Тар

+Execute Click twice quickly.
+Tap twice (at the same speed as double-clicking a mouse button).

+Select Click once.
+Tap once.

+Drag Click and hold, then use finger to drag the cursor on the touchpad.
+Tap twice (at the same speed as double-clicking a mouse button) then hold finger to the touchpad on the second tap and drag the cursor.

-Note:
+Access context menu Click once.

-- A.Keep your fingers dry and clean when using the touchpad.
+Note: Keep your fingers dry and clean when using the touchpad.
 Also keep the touchpad dry and clean.
 The touchpad is sensitive to finger movements.
 Hence, the lighter the touch, the better the response.
-Tapping harder will not increase the touchpad's responsiveness. - B.When using an external USB mouse, you can press Fn-F7 to disable the touchpad.
+Tapping harder will not increase the touchpad's responsiveness.